iam-ismaeel/Mern-stack-app-CI-CD/README.md

  . github admin grants access to the private repo
  . code checkout to the github repo for the purpose of this project
- . use iac tool (terraform) to create the servers to be used for our CI,such as
+ . use iac tool (terraform) to create the Virtual machines(AWS EC2 instances in ubuntu) to be used for our CI,such as
  jenkins-master: A continuos integration tool,,it serves as an orchestrator for other servers and tools.
  Sonarqube: A scanning tool
  Nexus: A record taking tool